Transparency

 Datacenter IP ambiguity

-Our checkers run from Cloudflare datacenter IPs.
-Instagram, TikTok, Twitter/X, and LinkedIn all serve different responses to datacenter IPs than to residential ones — including presenting login walls for handles that do and don't exist alike.
-The social-data API escalation mitigates this for paid users, but even that is a proxy and not a guaranteed substitute for a logged-in session on the platform itself.
+Our checkers run from datacenter IP ranges.
+Instagram, TikTok, and Twitter/X all serve different responses to datacenter IPs than to residential ones - including presenting login walls for handles that do and don't exist alike.
+Our paid verification fallback mitigates this for paid users, but even that is not a guaranteed substitute for a logged-in session on the platform itself.

 Reserved and non-claimable handles